 More What-If Scenarios for Musical Instrument Coverage

-To fully assess your level of risk and insurance needs, consider your use of your instrument, including any times when it may be out of your sight, or may be at risk of damage.
-Assemble your questions and concerns for your discussion with your insurance agent.
+To fully assess your level of risk and insurance needs, consider your use of the instrument including any times when it may be out of your sight or may be at risk of damage.
+Assemble your questions and concerns for a discussion with your insurance agent.

 For example, you may want to ask your agent the following questions:

-- Will your instrument be covered if it is damaged while on loan it to a friend?
+- Will your instrument be covered if it is damaged while on loan to a friend?

 - Will it be covered if you rent it out?